Universal Logo

 Universal Pictures (first era) Logo 1923-1929

 The designers have given the logo a more modern look.
-Firstly, they made it lighter by drawing the contours of the continents on a white background, and secondly, they removed the circular ribbon (orbit).
+Firstly, they made it lighter by drawing the continents’ contours on a white background, and secondly, they removed the circular ribbon (orbit).
 Instead, the artists used free lettering, which is not framed.
 This is the name of the film studio in massive font.
-Each letter is surrounded by a thin black line and supplemented with a shadow, making the text perceived as volumetric and convex.
+A thin black line surrounds each letter, casting a shadow that makes the text appear volumetric and convex.

 1931 – 1936